wnyao/learning-notes/algorithm/algorithm/quick-sort.md

     for j in range(low, high):

         # If current element is smaller than or equal to pivot
-        # here we place element less than or
-        # equal to pivot to head of array
+        # place element to head of array
         if arr[j] <= pivot:

             # increment index of smaller element